ericmjl/art-of-effective-scientific-communication/slides.md

 ## reality

-- Background: audience will be lacking.
+- Background: audience won't necessarily have this.
 - Time: reviewers (especially) will be busy.
-I've done this before.
--
+- Details: nobody but you knows best what you've done.

+## the artful principle (redux)

+How do I phrase my idea, such that:

+1. it and nothing more is sufficient for my audience to know what I'm saying, and that
+1. it and nothing less is necessary for my audience to know what I'm saying?
+1.

+## example

 # contact